-The Maxwell Institute runs a series of distinguished annual lectures
+The Maxwell Institute runs four series of distinguished annual lectures

 The Atiyah Lecture is an annual lecture to commemorate Sir Michael Atiyah (1929-2019), delivered by a distinguished mathematician who has provided a significant service to the international mathematical community.